andikleen/ftracer/README.md

 	FTRACER=1 ./test 2>&1 | ./fresolve ./test

+or easier with the frun wrapper

+	frun ./test

 Alternatively compile with -Dstatic= if needed or use the gdb ftracer command.
 The tracer cannot see uninstrumented and inlined functions.
 There are some circumstances that confuse the nesting heuristic.